Onayssi/person-management/README.md

 # person-management
-A simple web based application that allow user to manage persons and members.
+A simple web based application that allows users to manage persons and members.
 # Description
 This application concerns the management of persons and members which handle the relevant CRUD operations.
 Built using Yii2 Framework.
 ### Master account for authentication: